 Your new screen will look similar to the screenshot below.
 This shows you all the people who link to your website.
 Yours could be several pages long, you can view more by looking at the top right of the list, look for the button that says 25 rows.
 That button can be changed and show as many as 500 rows allowing you to see more links than what you see by default.

 I needed a way to organize my thoughts and remember what these sites were and what their page rank was.
 Webmaster tools has a handy way for you to do that.
-At the top of you list there is a download the table button (see image below).
+At the top of your list, there is a download the table button (see image below).
 If you click that it will take all of those links you see and download them to your computer in CSV format.
-Which can be saved as XLS format for a Excel spreadsheet.
+Which can be saved as XLS format for an Excel spreadsheet.